Nightinggale/ModCheck/README.md

 ***
 modName

-The name of the mod you want to test on
+The name tag in ModMetaData inside the mod you want to test on
 ***
 yourMod

-The name of your mod.
+The name tag in ModMetaData of your mod.
 Used for error messages and checking mod load order
 ***
 errorOnFail